jose-r-villarreal/markdown-portfolio/_includes/04-lists.md

 - Hiking
 - Reading
- - I'm currently reading *The Stand* from Stephen King -Chess
+	- I'm currently reading *The Stand* from Stephen King